proletariatgames/unreal.hx/README.md

 ### Main Features
 - Haxe compiles directly to C++, for high runtime performance.
-- Full access to the entire Unreal C++ API.
+- Full access to the entire Unreal C++ API - including delegates and lambdas.
 - Full support for `UCLASS` creation, subclassing, and Blueprints.

 ### Haxe Features